Pregnancy Discrimination Lawyer For Pregnant Workers And New Moms

 California Laws For Pregnancy And Postpartum Accommodations

 California provides additional protections beyond federal law for pregnant workers and new mothers.
-The Pregnant Workers Fairness Act (PWFA) and California’s Fair Employment and Housing Act require employers to provide reasonable accommodations for pregnancy-related conditions.
+The Pregnant Workers Fairness Act (PWFA) and California’s FEHA require employers to provide reasonable accommodations for pregnancy-related conditions.

 California has established comprehensive legal protections for nursing mothers that exceed those in other states.
 The combination of California law and the federal PUMP Act creates strong workplace rights for mothers.
 These laws mandate that employers must provide: